 Michael Dodds, in charge of the branding and destination marketing of the Normandy region in France, in this interview illustrates how destinations are slowly but steadily moving towards sustainable development.
-He also tells us how destination marketers are more and more assuming a role of brand stewards, and the important role they can play as facilitators of a more sustainable tourism.
+He also tells us how destination marketers are more and more assuming the role of brand stewards and the important role they can play as facilitators of more sustainable tourism.

 Michael, before relocating to Normandy to direct the region’s branding and marketing work, you spent almost 10 years with Brittany Tourism.
 Do you remember what first got you interested in tourism?